 HMS Income Fund, Inc. (the "Company") was formed as a Maryland corporation on November 28, 2011 under the General Corporation Law of the State of Maryland.
 The Company is an externally managed, non-diversified closed-end investment company that has elected to be treated as a business development company ("BDC"), under the Investment Company Act of 1940, as amended (the "1940 Act").
 The Company also intends to elect to be treated for U.S. federal income tax purposes for its taxable year ended December 31, 2012, and to qualify annually thereafter, as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code").
 The Company's primary investment objective is to generate current income through debt and equity investments.
-A secondary objective of the Company is to generate long-term capital appreciation through such investments.
-On December 16, 2011, the Company filed a registration statement on Form N-2, as amended (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") to register for sale up to \$1.5 billion of shares of common stock (the "Offering").
+A secondary objective of the Company is to generate long-term capital appreciation statements.
+On December 16, 2011, the Company filed a registration statement on Form N-2, as mended (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") to register for sale up to \$1.5 billion of shares of common stock (the "Offering").
 Except as with respect to minimum offering requirements set by securities regulators of certain states, there is no minimum number of shares of common stock required to be sold in the Offering.

 The business of the Company is managed by HMS Adviser LP (the "Adviser"), an affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to the Investment Advisory and Administrative Services Agreement (the "Advisory Agreement"), dated May 31, 2012, between the Company and the Adviser.
 On May 31, 2012, the Company and the Adviser entered into a sub-advisory agreement (the "Sub-Advisory Agreement") with Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC and a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and Main Street Capital Partners, LLC, a wholly-owned subsidiary of Main Street ("Main Street Partners"), to act as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor our investment portfolio and provide certain ongoing administrative services to the Adviser.
 Main Street is initially providing such investment sub-advisory services to the Adviser.
 However, the fees that Main Street would receive from such arrangement could have negative consequences on Main Street's ability to meet the source-of-income requirement necessary for Main Street to maintain its RIC tax treatment, the ultimate intent is that Main Street Partners will provide such services.
 Main Street will need to obtain certain relief from the SEC before Main Street Partners is permitted to provide these services to the Adviser, which Main Street is currently seeking.
 However, there can be no assurance that Main Street will obtain such relief.
-If and when such requested no-action letter relief or similar relief is granted by the Staff, Main Street Partners will act as the Company's investment sub-adviser instead of Main Street.
-The term "our Sub-Adviser," as used herein, will refer to Main Street until such time that, if at all, the Staff grants the abovementioned requested no-action letter relief or similar relief; after which time, it will refer to Main Street Partners.
+If and when such requested no-action letter relief or similar relief is granted by the Staff, Main Street Partners will act as the Company's investment sub-adviser, "Upon the execution of the Sub-Advisory Agreement, Main Street Partners."
 We referred to the Adviser and Sub-Adviser, collectively, as the "Advisers."
-Upon the execution of the Sub-Advisory Agreement, Main Street became an affiliate of the Company.
-The Company has engaged Hines Securities, Inc., (the "Dealer Manager") an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
-The Dealer Manager is responsible for marketing the Company's shares of common stock being offered pursuant to the Offering.
+Upon the execution of the Sub-Advisory Agreement, Main Str